Skip to content

 If you only remember one thing from this whole article, let it be this:

 Protein makes fat loss easier because it helps you eat less without feeling like you are constantly fighting yourself.
+If you are also hitting a plateau despite eating enough protein, our guide to breaking a weight loss stall covers next steps.

 Higher-protein diets consistently show advantages for weight management, largely through effects on appetite, energy intake, and preservation of lean mass (Leidy, 2015).
+Whether you are focused on fat loss or weight loss, increasing protein is one of the most effective first moves you can make.

 1) Protein Improves Satiety